Scthe/nanite-simplification-tests/README.md

-## Quick notes (draft)
+## Quick notes

-### Problems
+### Main problem

-1. Nanite does not allow you to simplify vertices that are shared with other meshlets.
-This is usually 30-50% of the meshlet's vertices when constructing the first DAG level.
-It gets worse on higher levels.
-   1. Border is defined as an edge that belongs to a single triangle.
-Meshes with not connected triangles will have this value higher.
-   2. For Nanite you usually define border as vertices shared by 2 meshlets.
-This value greatly depends on meshes.
-Comfortably <30% of vertices for the first LOD levels, goes down to ~0% later on.
-   3. Stats measured on [Arcane - Jinx](https://sketchfab.com/3d-models/arcane-jinx-b74f25a5ee6e43efbe9766b9fbebc705) and [Modular Mecha Doll Neon Mask](https://sketchfab.com/3d-models/modular-mecha-doll-neon-mask-1e0dcf3e016f4bc897d4b39819220732).
-Both are complex models with disconnected geometry.
-Using models for rocks would yield less tumultuous values.
-2. At some point, you end up with disjointed triangles.
+After a few rounds of meshlet hierarchy simplification, some meshes end up with disjointed triangles.
 Not possible to simplify.

-As for problem 2), from [meshoptimizer's](https://github.com/zeux/meshoptimizer?tab=readme-ov-file#simplification) documentation:
+From [meshoptimizer's](https://github.com/zeux/meshoptimizer?tab=readme-ov-file#simplification) documentation:

 > For meshes with inconsistent topology or many seams, such as faceted meshes, it can result in simplifier getting "stuck" and not being able to simplify the mesh fully.
 Therefore it's critical that identical vertices are "welded" together, that is, the input vertex buffer does not contain duplicates.
 Additionally, it may be worthwhile to weld the vertices without taking into account vertex attributes that aren't critical and can be rebuilt later.